 SACS has a range of services available to students to help them deal with many of the challenges faced by young people today.
-The Middle School’s various resilience programmes are aimed at guiding students through a range of issues to help them grow emotionally and succeed academically.
-The Black Dog Institute runs an in-depth programme for Senior College students which seeks to build positive thinking and strength to problem solve and start again in times of failure, whether academic or social.
-Just a few of the programmes on offer include:
+The Middle School’s various resilience programs are aimed at guiding students through a range of issues to help them grow emotionally and succeed academically.
+The Black Dog Institute runs an in-depth program for Senior College students which seeks to build positive thinking and strength to problem solve and start again in times of failure, whether academic or social.
+Just a few of the programs on offer include:

 St Andrew’s is a place where your cohort is your community and you are known and valued.